 Jim: We help you negotiate the best price through the manufacturer.
 Then, we can roll out our Affiliated Communications system on a temporary basis.
 If you like how our system works with your infrastructure, we can set up the whole system for your company.

 With Affiliated Communications, you’ll have access to an infrastructure of individuals with technical experience who can ensure the smooth operation of your business phone systems.
-We provide IT sourcing that covers everything from installation services to quarterly meetings.
+We provide managed IT services that cover everything from installation services to quarterly meetings.